nlesc-nano/Tutorials/docs/3_simulation_box.rst

     qd.atoms = [qd.atoms[i] for i in argsort]
     qd.write('box_ordered.xyz')

 Before using our newly generated .psf file, we need to remember that the atoms/molecules in box.xyz have been packed by **Packmol** in the order specified by our input (settings.inp).
-As we've mentioned earlier, in our qd.xyz file this order is Cs, Pb, Br, OA, OLA: the residueIDs for the NC will thus be in ascending order (``MOL1`` to ``MOL5``) in the .psf file.
-On the other hand, each OAOLA molecule has got an OA and an OLA in its .xyz file, so their lines in the .psf file will alternate between two residueIDs: ``MOL4`` and ``MOL5``), for example:
+As we've mentioned earlier, in our qd.xyz file this order is Cs, Pb, Br, OA, OLA.
+The residueIDs for the NC will thus be in ascending order (``MOL1`` to ``MOL5``) in the .psf file.
+In addition, each OA+OLA molecule has got an OA and an OLA in its .xyz file, so their lines in the .psf file will alternate between two residueIDs, ``MOL4`` and ``MOL5``.
+The file will then look like this:

 ::